spacemeat/humon/README.md

 The APIs are the conjunction of human and machine.
 The machine has been taught how to use them.
 We can learn the same.
 API design must be convenient and unsurprising, consistent and unambiguous.

 ### Principles in the language
 No more quotes.
 Commas are optional.
 You can use any quote character `` ' " ` ``.
 Values are just text data.
 Quoted values can contain newlines.
 Annotations and conmments can provide "human hooks" into the data without the need to muck with the structure design, and without polluting the data structure expected by an extant application.
-Humon files are *intended* to be authored and modified in text editing tools, by humans, while also simple enough for a machine to generate as well.
+Humon files are *intended* to be authored and modified in text editing tools, by humans, and also be simple enough for a machine to generate as well.

 ### Principles in the APIs
 Most of the interesting use cases for Humon involve a machine *reading* data authored by either machines or humans.
-The performance of this implementation reflects this; loaded Humon troves are *immutable*.
-Searching, scanning, or scumming through the data is quick, and references never go bad for the life of the trove.
+The performance characteristics of this implementation reflects this; loaded Humon troves are *immutable*.
+Searching and scanning through Humon data is quick, and references to internal data do not go bad for the life of the trove.

 The base API is a C interface.
 Everything a human or machine needs to traverse the data heirarchically or by search is there and easy to use.
 Mainly it exists for other language bindings, but this makes Humon available to pure C code as well.